-- 88. An assessment of cumulative impacts is the crux of the matter.
-The WMZ planning team and the catchment stakeholders must fully understand how all the different activities, both on their own and in combination, will impact (either positively or negatively) upon the environment and the social conditions in the catchment.
-There is no single best method to assess the cumulative impacts, possible linkages between activities and the adverse effects, so approaches should be selected based on the issues at stake and the nature activities.
-The tools for this assessment include: - Use of GIS (particularly mapping of trends and vulnerable areas) - Cost-benefit analysis - Causal loop or causal chain analyses to determine the main pathways of impacts; - Linkage diagrams, which try to plot the main positive and negative links between causes and effects and which highlight unintended consequences and cumulative impacts (positive and negative) - Comparative risk assessment, etc. - 89.
-In this case, using a matrix to test the cumulative impacts of various sectors against sensitive environmental aspects might be a good way to obtain an initial overview, followed by the drawing of linkage diagrams so that intended and unintended consequences of actions may be understood.
-Key cumulative impacts could be negative: - Unsustainable water and land-use (with resultant opportunity costs and loss of livelihood options) - Pollution of water resources (as above) - Social tension (including undermining of local cultures and governance systems) - Increase in diseases - Strain on social services and infrastructure (hospitals, clinics, schools, crime prevention) - Deterioration of and/or congestion of physical infrastructure (e.g. roads, municipal facilities, communication networks) - Loss of biodiversity, habitats and ecological integrity - Damage to heritage resources - Visual impacts and loss of sense of place (resulting in loss of tourism potential)

-- 90. There are also positive impacts to be identified, including: - Economic stimulation - Socio-economic improvements - Skills and capacity development - New and/or improved social and physical infrastructure. - 91.
+- 159. In this case, using a matrix to test the cumulative impacts of various sectors against sensitive environmental aspects might be a good way to obtain an initial overview, followed by the drawing of linkage diagrams so that intended and unintended consequences of actions may be understood.
+Key cumulative impacts could be negative: - Unsustainable water and land-use (with resultant opportunity costs and loss of livelihood options) - Pollution of water resources (as above) - Social tension (including undermining of local cultures and governance systems) - Increase in diseases - Strain on social services and infrastructure (hospitals, clinics, schools, crime prevention) - Deterioration of and/or congestion of physical infrastructure (e.g. roads, municipal facilities, communication networks) - Loss of biodiversity, habitats and ecological integrity - · Damage to heritage resources - Visual impacts and loss of sense of place (resulting in loss of tourism potential) - 160.
+There are also positive impacts to be identified, including: - · Economic stimulation - Socio-economic improvements - Skills and capacity development - New and/or improved social and physical infrastructure. - 161.
 The assessment of cumulative impacts is essentially a continuation of step 2, where an understanding of the receiving environment was obtained.
 Having done this, the impacts can be assessed.
 Once the impacts are understood, the SSEA must propose measures as to how they can be avoided/mitigated (or enhanced if they are positive impacts), in a similar way as is done in standard project-level EIA process.
 The main difference is that avoidance/mitigation/enhancement measures must take into account the desired future state of the WMZ or catchment.
 A key value of an SSEA (as compared to a project-level EIA) is that the SSEA may have greater scope in proposing alternative ways of achieving desired outcomes than those already articulated by existing development proponents.
-Also, the avoidance/mitigation/enhancement measures will be broad-brush initially, gradually becoming more detailed as one moves closer to project-level activities. - 92.
-In all cases, addressing negative impacts must follow a hierarchy of: impact avoidance, mitigation (e.g. rehabilitation and restoration), offsets and, as a last resort, financial compensation.
+Also, the avoidance/mitigation/enhancement measures will be broad-brush initially, gradually becoming more detailed as one moves closer to project-level activities.